 Become familiar with Pensacola area cities, Escambia and Santa Rosa Counties, and Pensacola zip codes.
 Pensacola is a metro area made up of several outlying cities including some in Escambia County, Florida and some in Santa Rosa County, Florida.
 We’ve created a page to help you with this.
 Pensacola Zip Codes, Cities & Counties

 - Researching areas will help you determine where you need to be in terms of proximity to work, family, or schools that are important to you.
 Also consider amenities that may be important to you.
 Some of these amenities may be close access to medical facilities, public transportation, or shopping.
-These Pensacola community links will be helpful for you!

 - If school grades are important to you, you’ll want to become familiar with Pensacola schools.
 As Pensacola area schools are assigned by school zone or school district based off your home address, this is important when choosing your new home.

 - Once you have determined what is most important to you, you can compare drive times to different Pensacola suburbs and neighboring cities to assist with this.
 Both google maps and mapquest make this easy!

 2) Research Pensacola Neighborhoods from afar.